gitchicken/cbdcommerce-jekyll/_posts/2017-04-07-imperdiet-egestas.md

 ---
 title: Static Sites For eCommerce
-subtitle: The growing trend in the web industry is undoubtedly JAMStack and HeadlessCMS systems.
+subtitle: The growing trend in the web industry is undoubtedly Static Sites w/ JAMStack and HeadlessCMS systems.
 excerpt: The growing trend in the web industry is undoubtedly JAMStack and HeadlessCMS systems.
 Come on in, let me tell you more.
 content_img: